redpesk-samples/afb-zephyr-samples/call-extern-api/README.md

 - SERVER\_IP: IP of the server as a string
 - SERVER\_PORT: port of the service as a string
-- LED\_NODE: indication of the led, deends on the board
+- LED\_NODE: indication of the led, depends on the board
 - IGNORE\_RESPONSE: boolean incading if response is ignored or not

 This example also needs the server API to run.
 This can be done using the